Huygens–Fresnel principle: Refraction

-The apparent change in direction of a light ray as it enters a sheet of glass at an angle can be understood by the Huygens construction.
+The apparent change in direction of a light ray as it enters a sheet of glass at an angle can be understood by the Huygens's construction.
 Each point on the surface of the glass gives a secondary wavelet.
 These wavelets propagate at a slower velocity in the glass, making less forward progress than their counterparts in air.
 When the wavelets are summed, the resulting wavefront propagates at an angle to the direction of the wavefront in air.